philsca/dev_environment/README.md

 Run the script ~/shared/scripts/install_ca_certs.sh to do this.
 This will install the certs both to the OS and to the java trust store.
 (Note: - when prompted for the trust store password, it's "changeit").

+### Maven config
+Run the file ~/shared/scripts/configure_maven.sh to create a maven config suitable for a vpn connection to dps-nexus.service.nhsbsa.
+This will not overwite any existing config.

+### Git config
+Run the file ~/shared/scripts/configure_git.sh to create a local git config file (name and email address).